dantasfiles/dantasfiles.github.io/_posts/2011-09-23-notes-on-data-structures-and-abstractions-with-java.md

 - The reason doubling is used in array resizing is it lets the `add`s have an amortized O(1) running time (each `add` banks a constant amount of time for copying during a resize)

 ## 3. A Bag Implementation That Links Data
+- Inner / nested class is defined in [Wikipedia](https://en.wikipedia.org/wiki/Inner_class) as "_a class declared entirely within the body of another class or interface_"
+- The book defines a nontraditional list remove method: it replaces the to-be-removed node's data with the first node's data, then pops the first node
+- The book defines a list clear method as continually popping from the list, with O(n) running time.
+But it seems simpler to set the head reference to null and let the garbage collector do the work
+- The Java [documentation](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) states "_If a class has no modifier (the default, also known as package-private), it is visible only within its own package_", which the book points out is an alternative to inner classes
+- The Java [documentation](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/doc-files/coll-reference.html) describes List implementations as follows: "_ArrayList - Resizable array implementation of the List interface (an unsynchronized Vector).
+The best all-around implementation of the List interface.
+LinkedList - Doubly-linked list implementation of the List interface.
+Provides better performance than the ArrayList implementation if elements are frequently inserted or deleted within the list_"

+## 4. The Efficiency of Algorithms

 -